sublee/flask-silk/docs/index.rst

 flask-silk is small Flask extension.
 It adds `silk`_ icons to your Flask application or module, or extension!

 Silk is very awesome.
-It will good for your Flask extensions.
+It will be good for your Flask extensions.
 But if someone use many Flask extensions which contains silk icons, they will lose their storage space too much.
 They can solve the problem with flask-silk.

 .. note::
    Silk is licensed under a `Creative Commons Attribution 2.5 License.